Mountain biking in Hayward and Cable

 In Hayward, the pleasant Angry Minnow on Florida Avenue serves its own beers as well as many sandwiches and such dishes as stuffed quail and pork and crayfish.
 715-934-3055.

-Nightlife: There's often live entertainment at the Pavilion in Hayward, which has a tapas and wine bar.
+Nightlife: There's often live entertainment at the Wine Cave in Hayward.